Was Jesus an Angel?

 This contrast between verses 7 and 8 lets us place those verses side by side and notice clear and purposeful differences.
 As we will see, these differences concern the distinction between angels and the Son of God, Jesus the Messiah.
 While the supernatural presence of angels is indeed impressive, the follow-up verse shows specific attributes of the Son that cannot apply to the angels.

-The Son called God
+Jesus is called God

 Moving into the verses specific to Jesus Christ the Son, the author of Hebrews wrote that God the Father says something noteworthy to the Son: “Your throne, O God, is forever and ever.”